Eliyahou/HebrewChatBot/README.md

 In our Application We Are utilizing [Retrieval Augmented Generation (RAG)](https://arxiv.org/pdf/2005.11401) for querying and interacting with your data, **either locally or deployed via cloud**.
-In every question we give you the option to see The context That was Build from the DB(Faiss) with The original text orgenized with the Priority From the closest to the farthest mark with #
+In every question we give you the option to see The context That was Build from the DB(Faiss) with The original text orgenized with the Priority From the closest text to the farthest mark with #

 ![Demo of Hebrew ChatBot](images/Video-Hebrew-Chat-Bot.gif)